 To establish a logistics facility in China, the Issuer's PRC subsidiaries and joint ventures must go through various PRC governmental approval and filing processes and obtain the requisite approvals and licenses for its investment in such logistics facility and related business operations.
-To construct a logistics facility, the Issuer's relevant PRC subsidiaries and joint ventures must obtain permits, licenses, certificates and other approvals from the relevant administrative authorities at various stages of land acquisition and construction, including land use rights certificates, construction land planning permits, construction works planning permits, construction works commencement permits and filing forms of completion inspection.
-Each approval is dependent on the satisfaction of a set of conditions.
+To construct a logistics facility, the Issuer's relevant PRC subsidiaries and joint ventures must obtain permits, licenses, certificates and other approvals from the relevant administrative authorities at various stages of land acquisition and construction, including land use rights certificates, construction land planning permits, construction works planning permits, construction of a set of conditions.